ammaraskar/GeoIP-Scraper/README.md

 First off, run ``pip install -r requirements.txt`` to install the external dependencies required.

 Then simply run ``python geoip.py path/to/logfile.log``, this should generate a file under the web folder called data.json.
-Simply place the web folder in a web-accessible area and open up geoip.html You should be met with the pretty generated map
+Simply place the web folder in a web-accessible area and open up geoip.html or attackmap.html.
+You should be met with the pretty generated maps